sprateek00/first/README.md

 # first
-this is tehe first repository
+this is the first repository